10 Easy Tips to Help You Start Decluttering When You’re Totally Overwhelmed

 This “maintenance mode” is necessary so I don’t wind up back in a pile of overwhelming clutter, but to get here, you first need to get rid of all your excess stuff.

-How to Start Decluttering When Overwhelmed
+How to Start Decluttering When You’re Totally Overwhelmed by Your Sh*t

 1. Start small